-In the U.S., there are two major programs that encourage the development of energy-efficient and sustainable buildings through systems of ratings to designate and publicize exemplary buildings.
-The Energy Star program is jointly sponsored by two Federal agencies, the U.S. Environmental Protection Agency, and the U.S. Department of Energy.
+buildings.
+The Energy Star program is jointly sponsored by two Federal agencies, the US Environmental Protection Agency, and the US Department of Energy.
 Energy Star began in 1992 as a voluntary labeling program designed to identify and promote energy-efficient products in order to reduce greenhouse gas emissions.
 Energy Star labels were first applied to computers and computer equipment and were later extended to office equipment, to residential heating and cooling equipment, and to major appliances.
 The Energy Star label was extended to new homes in 1993 and has been promoted as an efficient way for consumers to identify builders as well as buildings constructed using energy-efficient methods.
 The Energy Star label is marketed as an indication of lower ownership costs, better energy performance, and higher home resale values.
-The label is also marketed as an indication of better environmental protection, and the Energy Star website for new homes stresses that "your home can be a greater source of pollution than your car."
+The label is also marketed as an indication of better environmental protection, and the Energy Star Web site for new homes stresses that "your home can be a greater source of pollution than your car."
 The Energy Star label was extended to commercial buildings in 1995, and the labeling program for these buildings began in 1999.

-Non-residential buildings can receive an Energy Star certification if the source energy use of the building (that is, the total of all energy used in the building), as certified by a professional engineer, achieves certain specified benchmark levels.
+Nonresidential buildings can receive an Energy Star certification if the source energy use of the building (that is, the total of all energy used in the building), as certified by a professional engineer, achieves certain specified benchmark levels.
 The benchmark is chosen so that the label is awarded to the top quarter of all comparable buildings, ranked in terms of source energy efficiency.
-The Energy Star label is marketed as a finance those green investments.
-However, the sources of the financial benefits identified in this case study (continued at bottom of next page)

-commitment to conservation and environmental stewardship.
+The Energy Star label is marketed as a commitment to conservation and environmental stewardship.
 But it is also touted as a vehicle for reducing building costs and for demonstrating superior management skill.
-Indeed, the Energy Star website draws attention to the relationship between energy conservation in buildings and other indicia of good "corporate governance."
+Indeed, the Energy Star Web site draws attention to the relationship between energy conservation in buildings and other indicia of good "corporate governance."

-As of June 2009, 7,338 buildings in the U.S. had been awarded the Energy Star designation, including 2,943 office buildings.
+As of June 2009, 7,338 buildings in the United States had been awarded the Energy Star designation, including 2,943 office buildings.

-The U.S. Green Building Council (USGBC), a private non-profit organization, has developed the LEED ("Leadership in Energy and Environmental Design") green building rating system to encourage the "adoption of sustainable green building and development practices."
+The US Green Building Council (USGBC), a private nonprofit organization, has developed the LEED ("Leadership in Energy and Environmental Design") green building rating system to encourage the "adoption of sustainable green building and development practices."
 Since adoption in 1999, separate standards have been applied to new buildings and to existing structures.
 The requirements for certification of LEED buildings are substantially more complex than those for the award of an Energy Star rating, and additional points in the certification process are awarded for such factors as "site selection," "brownfield redevelopment," and the availability of "bicycle storage and changing rooms," as well as energy performance.